tesla3327/michaelnthiessen/src/pages/renderless-components-5-wild-experiments/index.md

 </script>
 ```

-Like always, the sandbox:
-<iframe src="https://codesandbox.io/embed/yv1kmxowmj?autoresize=1&hidenavigation=1" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 ## We've only scratched the surface
 Now you've seen some of the cool things that renderless components can do.

 **Where do we go from here?**

 We have only just begun to start figuring out what is possible with renderless components.
 I believe there are huge wins we can unlock with them, because they allow us to write components in a whole new way.

-I'll be continuing to play around with them and learn as much as I can.
-I'm also working on a library to make building renderless components much easier.